-Why open a college savings account at birth?
+Why open a MEFA U.Fund 529 account at birth?

-Opening a 529 college savings account at birth allows more time for savings to accumulate and parents to make contributions to the account.
-Research shows at-birth college savings account programs maximize the opportunity for a positive impact on children’s social-emotional health and development of college-bound identity.
+Opening a MEFA U.Fund 529 account at birth allows more time for savings to accumulate and parents to make contributions to the account.
+Research shows at-birth children's savings account programs maximize the opportunity for a positive impact on children’s social-emotional health and development of college-bound identity.

-Every college savings account affiliated with the BabySteps Savings Plan will be a 529 college savings account, a tax-advantaged plan authorized by Section 529 of the Internal Revenue Code and designed to encourage saving for higher education.
-These accounts are specifically offered through the Massachusetts U.Fund, which is sponsored by MEFA and managed by Fidelity Investments.
+Every savings account affiliated with the BabySteps Savings Plan will be a MEFA U.Fund 529 account, a tax-advantaged plan authorized by Section 529 of the Internal Revenue Code.
+A 529 account is designed to encourage saving for college, vocational school, and other education expenses.
+These accounts are specifically offered through the Massachusetts U.Fund, which is offered by MEFA and managed by Fidelity Investments.

 How will this be funded?

-The $50 deposits for the BabySteps Savings Plan will be funded without the use of taxpayer dollars.
+The $50 deposits for BabySteps will be funded without the use of taxpayer dollars.
 Through the Economic Empowerment Trust Fund, public-private partnerships will be developed to fund the seed deposit.
 The founding sponsor of the program is the Hildreth Stewart Charitable Foundation, with additional funding support from MEFA.

 Will the BabySteps program affect my public benefits?